uk-gov-mirror/SkillsFundingAgency.das-assessor-service-external-apiclient/README.md

 ### Requirements

-- Install [Visual Studio 2017 or 2019](https://www.visualstudio.com/downloads/) with these workloads:
+- Install [Visual Studio 2022](https://www.visualstudio.com/downloads/) with these workloads:
     - ASP.NET and web development
     - .NET desktop development
-    - .NET Core 2.1 SDK
+    - .NET 8 SDK
 - Create an account on the [Developer Portal](https://developers.apprenticeships.education.gov.uk/)
     - Obtain External API Subscription Key and Base Address to Sandbox Environment
     - Can also be used to access the current Swagger Documentation